-- 1. To increase the screen contrast, press the right arrow of the keypad. - 2.
-To decrease the screen contrast, press the left arrow of the keypad. - 3.
+- 1. Increase the screen contrast by pressing the right arrow of the keypad. - 2.
+Decrease the screen contrast by pressing the left arrow of the keypad. - 3.
 Press the key to finish.

-The GPSMAP 130's three-level screen backlighting is controlled with key, and may be adjusted at any time from any page.
+The GPSMAP 175's three-level screen backlighting is controlled with the key, and may be adjusted at any time from any page.